Flexible Spending Arrangements and Dependent Care Assistance Program

 Loss of eligibility or ending employment

-An employee is no longer eligible to participate in an FSA or DCAP account when they lose eligibility for the employer contribution toward PEBB benefits, although they may be eligible to continue participating in an FSA.
+An employee is no longer eligible to participate in a DCAP account when they lose eligibility for the employer contribution toward PEBB benefits.
 There are no continuation options available for the DCAP.
+The employee may be eligible to continue participating in an FSA; see the following section for information.

 Navia debit cards will be deactivated by the last day of the month in which an employee loses eligibility.
-After that, the employee may submit claims for reimbursement.
+However, the employee may still submit claims for reimbursement after that.

-Employees enrolled in a Medical FSA or Limited Purpose FSA who end employment or retire during the plan year must complete and submit the PEBB FSA Termination form to their payroll or benefits office within 30 days of coverage ending.
+Employees enrolled in an FSA or Limited Purpose FSA who end employment or retire during the plan year must complete and submit the PEBB FSA Termination form to their payroll or benefits office within 30 days of coverage ending.

 The form requires that the employee choose one of the following options: